Overview

 - Load test with real payload shapes from production

-A Replay Target is a saved destination — a URL with optional custom headers — that you can select when replaying requests instead of typing a URL each time.
+A destination is a saved URL with optional custom headers that you can select when replaying requests instead of typing a URL each time.

 https://api.myapp.com/webhooks/stripe